vivek-30/Voice-Assistant/README.md

 - `Internet Connectivity` should be provided.

-- last but not the least `Python` is a must have requirement for this to work.
+- Last but not the least `Python` is a must have requirement for this to work.

 ## Setup and Installation -